david-obrien/styleguide/_docs/Content/13-formatting-and-grammar.html.md

 order: 1
 ---

-This guide explains common formatting and grammar guides such as bullet points, numbers, dates and more.
+This guide explains common formatting and grammar guides such as bullet points, numbers, dates, use of capital letters and more.

 **Abbreviations and acronyms**

 We might use abbreviations internally, but we can’t be sure users will know what these mean.
 Always question whether you need to use an abbreviation.
 If you don’t, just spell it out in full each time.
 If you do, spell it out in full the first time, with the abbreviation in brackets next to it.
 You can then use the abbreviation for subsequent mentions.

 This doesn’t apply to abbreviations that are well known and you can be sure the user will recognise.
 This could include UK, US, EU, VAT and MP.